Big Thicket Lake Estates, Texas: Geography

 Texas State Highway 146 forms the western edge of the community.
 The highway leads north 18 mi to Livingston and south 31 mi to Liberty.

 Demographics

+Big Thicket Lake Estates first appeared as a census designated place in the 2010 U.S. census.

 As of the 2020 United States census, there were 514 people, 242 households, and 131 families residing in the CDP.

 Education

 Sections in Polk County are divided between the Big Sandy Independent School District and the Livingston Independent School District.
 Parts in Liberty County are in the Hardin Independent School District.

+Areas in Polk County are in the service area, defined by the Texas Education Code, of Angelina College.
+Areas in Hardin ISD are in the service area of Lee College.